MasterShifuCsgo/Right-Click-Uninterested-for-Youtube/README.md

 ---

-Now You can quickly mark videos as “Not interested” by right-clicking on them — no need to open the menu!
+Now you can quickly mark videos as “Not interested” by right-clicking on them — no need to open the menu!

 ---